-Our goal as a church is to incorporate our children, as covenant members of our congregation, into every aspect of parish worship and life.
+Our goal is to incorporate our children into every aspect of parish worship and life.
 We want their earliest memories to be imbued with the full sensory experience of Eucharistic celebration.
 Children are lovingly invited to our services to participate in the rhythms of the liturgy.
-In practice, this means that the sounds of children – ranging from laughter to cries – are viewed not as distractions, but reminders that we as a church are all called to be as little children.
-We do not consider our children future members in training, but rather full members in the present: embraced, accepted, and joyfully welcomed into our corporate worship.
+In practice, this means that the sounds of children – ranging from laughter to cries – are viewed not as distractions, but reminders that we are all called to be as little children.
+Our children are not future members in training, but rather full members in the present: embraced, accepted, and joyfully welcomed into our corporate worship.

-Resources for Families:
+Resources for Families

 - Nursery: If desired, there is childcare support, for babies - three-years old, available in the nursery, overseen by an adult caregiver, from the beginning of the service until after the sermon and the beginning of the service of Holy Communion.
 This is designed so that all members of the church can fully participate in the celebration of the Eucharist.

 - Godly Play Sunday School Program: Available for ages 3-7, Godly Play is a program of Christian Education based on the Montessori Educational philosophy.
 Godly Play is based upon the recognition that children have an innate sense of the presence of God.
 All they lack is the appropriate language to help them identify and express it so it can be explored and strengthened.
 The Godly Play approach teaches classical Christian language in a way that enhances the child’s authentic experience of God so it can contribute to the creative life of the child and the world.

-- Children’s Sunday School Program: Available for ages 7-12, An introductory Bible survey class using a variety of resources, including the Aelfred Rex and Jesus Bible Storybooks.
+- Children’s Sunday School Program: Available for ages 7-12, an introductory Bible survey class using a variety of resources, including the Aelfred Rex and Jesus Bible Storybooks.

-Resources for Anglican Parish Life:
+Resources for Parish Life

-- The Homely Hours ~ A resource for an Anglican family life, incorporating the traditions of the liturgical year in the home.
+- The Homely Hours: A resource for an Anglican family life, incorporating the traditions of the liturgical year in the home.
 A website created by some of the women of our Christ the King parish.

 - Full Homely Divinity

-- Anglican Catechism ~ A recently released catechism designed for the renewal of Anglican catechetical practice.
+- Anglican Catechism: A recently released catechism designed for the renewal of Anglican catechetical practice.